 - Promoting Ecological-Economic Development by using urban agriculture as a way to develop job skills.

 Want to learn more about the farm?
-Our friend Lori Eanes shot the below video, check it out!
+Our friend Lori Eanes shot the video below.
+Check it out!

 Friends and Partners: